cyphergames/UltraLiteDB/README.md

 For basic CRUD operations, the [LiteDB documentation](https://github.com/mbdavid/LiteDB/wiki) largely applies to UltraLiteDB.

-The biggest difference is that your collections are not generic types, they only store BsonDocument classes.
-Any query or index method using a linq method are also missing.
+The biggest difference is that any query or index method using a linq expression method are missing.

 ## Installing in a Unity project